From Grassroots to the Parade Ground: Empowering Tribal Youth through Telangana’s Sainik School Model

 Nurturing Excellence, Eklavya Model Residential School, Mohla Manpur, Chhattisgarh

 EMRS in Mohla Manpur, Chhattisgarh, stands as a beacon of educational excellence for tribal students.
+Beyond sports, EMRS Manpur has a strong presence in national-level scout and guide programs.

 Bridging Learning Gaps at Eklavya Model Residential School, Salia, Anantnag, Jammu & Kashmir

-Preserving Bamboo and Cane Crafts, Indigenous Traditional Knowledge Custodian, Lepcha Bongthing, Gangtok
+Preserving Bamboo and Cane Crafts: Indigenous Traditional Knowledge Custodian, Lepcha Bongthing, Gangtok

 Creating Learning Environment, Eklavya Model Residential School, Sehore, Madhya Pradesh